mrhaav/openwrt/atc/fib-fm350_gl/FWupgrade.md

 # Firmware upgrade to 29.23.06

-Upgrade is done with SP Flash Tool, v6.2124, in Windows environment.\
+Upgrade is done with SP Flash Tool, v6.2124, in Windows environment with USB.\
 \
 \
 **Prepare FW package:**